 Raf Simons joining Prada in full creative collaboration

-MILAN (AP) — Miuccia Prada and Raf Simons — two of the fashion world's biggest creatives — will collaborate on Prada collections from Spring/Summer 2021 going forward indefinitely, the designers announced Sunday at a press conference on the sidelines of Milan Fashion Week.
+MILAN (AP) — Miuccia Prada and Raf Simons — two of the fashion world's biggest creative names — will collaborate on Prada collections from Spring/Summer 2021 going forward indefinitely, the designers announced Sunday at a news conference on the sidelines of Milan Fashion Week.

 Simons, 52, is considered one of the fashion world’s biggest talents, whose future has been the subject of intense speculation since he left Calvin Klein in 2018.
 He previously was creative director of Jil Sander and Dior, and also has his own eponymous label, which he said would continue.

-‘’Maybe this is the first time in fashion history that two expert designers who had their own successes in this sector will work together,’’ said Patrizio Bertelli, the chairman of the Prada Group, who is also Miuccia Prada’s husband.
+“Maybe this is the first time in fashion history that two expert designers who had their own successes in this sector will work together,” said Patrizio Bertelli, the co-CEO of the Prada Group with his wife, Miuccia Prada.

 The designers said that the collaboration was born out of long mutual respect dating from 2005 when Simons took over as creative director of Jil Sander, which was at the time part of the Prada Group.

-Note: This story has been corrected to show that the correct title of Patrizio Bertelli is the co-CEO of the Prada Group, not the chairman.